ibm-cloud-docs/containers/cs_cli_reference.md

 **Example**:

   ```
-  ibmcloud api-key-info my_cluster
+  ibmcloud cs api-key-info my_cluster
   ```
   {: pre}

-### ibmcloud api-key-reset [-s]
+### ibmcloud cs api-key-reset [-s]
 {: #cs_api_key_reset}

 Replace the current IAM API key in an {{site.data.keyword.containershort_notm}} region.

 This command requires the {{site.data.keyword.containershort_notm}} admin access policy and stores the API key of the user that executes this command in the account.
 The IAM API key is required to order infrastructure from the IBM Cloud infrastructure (SoftLayer) portfolio.
 Once stored, the API key is used for every action in a region that requires infrastructure permissions independent of the user that executes this command.
-For more information about how IAM API keys work, see the [`ibmcloud api-key-info` command](#cs_api_key_info).
+For more information about how IAM API keys work, see the [`ibmcloud cs api-key-info` command](#cs_api_key_info).

 **Important** Before you use this command, make sure that the user who executes this command has the required [{{site.data.keyword.containershort_notm}} and IBM Cloud infrastructure (SoftLayer) permissions](cs_users.html#users).